RaphaelWoude/capacitor-native-settings/README.md

 ### openIOS(...)

 ```typescript
 openIOS(option: IOSOptions) => any
 ```

-Opens the specified option in android.
+Opens the specified option on iOS.
+Note that the only supported option by Apple is "App".
+Using other options might break in future iOS versions or have your app rejected in the App Store.

 | Param        | Type                                              | Description                          |
 | ------------ | ------------------------------------------------- | ------------------------------------ |